homeymusic/mami.codi.R/README.md

 The hair cells transduce mechanical vibrations into electrical activity that is sent along the auditory nerve to the central auditory system.
-When a sound wave travels along the basilar membrane, the hair cells positioned near the wavelength of that sound will send electrical activity along the auditory nerve.
+When a sound wave travels along the basilar membrane, the hair cells positioned near the period of that sound will send electrical activity along the auditory nerve.

 The fundamental tone of middle C is over a meter long in room temperature air at sea level.
 But the basilar membrane is only 33mm